tangjm/air-quality-project/README.md

 2. Use Talend to access S3
 3. Clean data
 4. Upload updated file to S3
-5. Serve the S3 Bucket as a REST API end point using AWS Lambda
+5a.
+Serve the S3 Bucket as a REST API end point using AWS Lambda 6a.
+Users can use HTTP(S) requests to access the file object in S3

+5b.
+Connect Redshift to S3
+    Connect QuickSight to Redshift
-6. Users can use HTTP(S) requests to access the file object in S3
+6b.
+Users can use SQL queries in QuickSight to visualise data.